YOLOv8 Pose Estimation#

 }

-Along with necessary CV initialization we also initalize necessary varibles for storing DFP model information, image manipulations and fps calculations
+Along with necessary CV initialization, we also initalize necessary varibles for storing DFP model information, image manipulations, and FPS calculations.

-// Model information
+// Model information containers

-MX::Types::MxModelInfo model_info; // dfp model info
+MX::Types::MxModelInfo model_info; // Information for the DFP model

-MX::Types::MxModelInfo post_model_info; // Post-processing model info
+MX::Types::MxModelInfo post_model_info; // Information for post-processing model

-variables for image manipulations
+Variables for image manipulations:

 int model_input_width = 640;